 Samsung 850 EVO mSATA & M.2 SSD Review

-M.2 may be on its way to take over as the preferred interface for SSD technology but that does not mean a tremendous amount of notebooks and desktops that couldn’t take advantage of the mSATA version of the 850 EVO.
+M.2 may be on its way to taking over as the preferred interface for SSD technology but that does not mean a tremendous amount of notebooks and desktops that couldn’t take advantage of the mSATA version of the 850 EVO.
 We were glad to see Samsung not leaving those folks behind.